ironmeld/multilang-byteio-tests/src/python3/idiomatic1/README.txt

 # perftest.py
-Runs a performance test of byteio.byteio.copy()
+Runs a performance test run of byteio.byteio.copy()
+A test run may produce results for tests with different parameters.

 Results are placed in results.jsonl.
 The format is lines of json.

+Set CLOUD_NAME and CLOUD_INSTANCE_TYPE to record these, as "cloud_name" and "cloud_instance_type" respectively, in the json.

-# jq
+# jq query
 Use can use jq to query the results.
 The following is a mini tutorial on jq.

 Example: top 5 fastest results for 10000 bytes